abhishekpawar323/Portfolio-Website/README.md

 # Portfolio-Website
 Welcome to my Portfolio Website !
 This site is entirely handcrafted using HTML and CSS.
-It showcases users skills, contact information and you can download CV as well.
+It showcases user's skills, contact information and you can download CV of user as well.